sony/mapray-js/debug/space/README.md

-# SpaceApp based on maprayJS Rambler (ES modules version)
+# SpaceApp
-This is a demo application with interactive mouse operation on [Mapray](https://mapray.com) website.
+This is a space demo application.

 ## Preparing your Development Environment